lpipes/SARS_CoV_2_wastewater_surveillance/README.md

 View the preprint here: <a href="https://www.medrxiv.org/content/10.1101/2022.01.13.22269236v2">https://www.medrxiv.org/content/10.1101/2022.01.13.22269236v2</a>

 The method has 2 different components: estimating proportions of SARS-CoV-2 strains and imputation of SARS-CoV-2 reference strains.
-To estimate proportions of SARS-CoV-2 strains from short-read sequencing data on a pre-built database of 1,499,078 non-redundant strains <a href="https://doi.org/10.5281/zenodo.5838946">download the imputed multiple sequence alignment<a/> and run the `eliminate_strains` program.
+To estimate proportions of SARS-CoV-2 strains from short-read sequencing data on a pre-built database of 1,499,078 non-redundant strains <a href="https://doi.org/10.5281/zenodo.5838946">download the imputed multiple sequence alignment<a/> and run the `eliminate_strains` program. <a href="http://bowtie-bio.sourceforge.net/bowtie2/index.shtml">bowtie2</a> must be installed and in your path.

 # Installation
 To install